Exact Matching: Correct Parity and FPT Parameterized by Independence Number: Reducing EM to BCPM in FPT time

 \item[(ii)] Invoke the algorithm of \Cref{prop:smallsetedges} with respect to the matching $M'$ and $L = 2$ in order to try to find a PM $M'_\new$ with $r(M'_\new) = r(M') - 2$.
-If such a PM is found, let $M' \gets M'_\new$, otherwise do not modify $M'$ and consider step (ii) as failed. \item[(iii)] Invoke the algorithms of \Cref{lem:boundedcycleweights}, \Cref{lem:notmanycycles} or \Cref{lem:notmanyredandblue}, to try to find a 0-skip or a 0-skip-cycle set in $M \Delta M'$.
+If such a PM is found, let $M' \gets M'_\new$, otherwise do not modify $M'$ and consider step (ii) as failed. \item[(iii)] Invoke the algorithms of \Cref{lem:boundedcycleweights}, \Cref{lem:notmanycycles} or \Cref{lem:notmanyredandblue} (with $t = 256\cdot 4^{2\alpha}$), to try to find a 0-skip or a 0-skip-cycle set in $M \Delta M'$.
 If such an object is found, then use it (i.e. change $M'$ accordingly) to reduce $|E(M \Delta M')|$.
-Otherwise do not modify $M,M'$ and consider step (iii) as failed. \end{enumerate} \subparagraph{Phase 3:} If either $M$ or $M'$ is a solution matching we are done.
+Otherwise do not modify $M,M'$ and consider step (iii) as failed. \end{enumerate}

+\subparagraph{Phase 3:} If either $M$ or $M'$ is a solution matching we are done.
 Otherwise invoke the algorithm of \Cref{prop:smallsetcycles} with $L= 2^{\alpha^{O(1)}}$ (for appropriately large constants) on the matching $M$ to try to find a PM $M^*$ with $r(M^*) = k$.
 If such a PM $M^*$ is found, then output it.
 Otherwise output "EM-instance has no solution".

 \subparagraph{} This completes the description of the algorithm.
 The remainder of this section is dedicated to its proof.
-First we prove that the initial PMs $M$ and $M'$ with the desired properties can be obtained by two calls to the BCPM oracle (\Cref{lemma:how-to-use-oracle}).
-Then we prove that phase 1 can be completed correctly in polynomial time (\Cref{th:falphacloseparity}).
-It is clear that phase 2 requires only polynomial time (as there are at most $n^2$ iterations).
+First, we prove that phase 1 can be completed correctly in polynomial time (\Cref{th:falphacloseparity}).
+It is not so difficult to prove that phase 2 requires only polynomial time (as there are at most $n^2$ iterations).
 Finally, we prove in our main lemma (\Cref{lem:symdiffbound}) that if steps (i),(ii),(iii) all fail simultaneously, then phase 3 is guaranteed to succeed.
 This is the most difficult lemma to prove.
-The proof will be summarized in \Cref{subsec:main-thm-alpha}.
+In \Cref{subsec:main-thm-alpha} we summarize the proof and explain how to obtain the two initial matchings $M$ and $M'$ required as input for phase 1.

 Finally, we describe the modifications necessary for bipartite graphs (\Cref{subsec:main-thm-beta}) and for cases where the BCPM oracle is not available (\Cref{subsec:main-thm-no-oracle}).